Matthieu-Beauchamp/Spirit-Base/ReadMe.md

 will reveal a Spirit-Base-docs CMake target that will generate Doxygen html documentation in Spirit-Base/docs/Out/html/index.html when built.

+There are some examples of typical usage in the examples folder.

 # Licenses
 While Spirit-Base's code is licensed under the zlib license, it uses the following